-LoRaWAN MAC physical layer (PHY layer) version table
+LoRaWAN parameters to register a device & MAC physical layer (PHY layer) version table

 BARANI wireless weather station LoRaWAN settings: